MecyDev/CyrilMechain_13_03-01-2022/README.md

 # Projet Open Class Rooms #13 - ARGENTBANK

 This is project 13 of the Open Class Rooms Front-End course.
+The goal of this project is to refactor an old JQuery site into a modern React app.

 ## Technologies